Sean-Bradley/assets/README.md

-# assets
+# Assets
-a place to store assets when you just need somewhere to put them
+A place to store assets when you just need somewhere to put them.